The American Association of Information Radio Operators

 Lexington-Fayette Urban County Government

-LEXINGTON, KY, March 2011: Lexington/Fayette County Urban County Government provides services to a population of approximately 300,000 persons (not including transient student and medical patient populations) over an area of 286 square miles.
+LEXINGTON, KY: Lexington/Fayette County Urban County Government provides services to a population of approximately 300,000 persons (not including transient student and medical patient populations) over an area of 286 square miles.
 There are more than 1,100 lane miles of highways in the county, including portions of Interstate 75 and Interstate 64, US highways 25, 27, 60, 68, 421 and state highway 4 (New Circle Road) which runs a loop around the county approximately 6 miles from the center of the downtown area.
 Additionally, Man O’ War Boulevard extends a half-loop through the southern edge of the county.

 Lexington/Fayette County is home to three major colleges and universities, several large regional shopping centers, six hospital complexes, including two Veterans Administration facilities and local, federal and state prisons.
 Lexington is also home to two horse racing facilities, a regional airport and dozens of small, 15px and large manufacturing and professional service businesses.